“I’m passionate and devoted. To your cause. To your mission. This devotion permeates everything I do.”

-Fast forward to 1984, Ann got one of the first Macintosh all in one computers, and she got really into using brand new Adobe Illustrator software (along with PageMaker and QuarkXpress).
+Fast forward to 1984, Ann got one of the first Macintosh all in one computers, and she got really into using brand new Adobe Illustrator software (along with PageMaker).
 Ann graduated with her B.A. in Advertising, after having a capstone class in which a professor said to the class “the computer will never be a serious graphic design tool” and promptly got her first design job managing the all-Mac design studio at a large Florida luxury property magazine and marketing firm in Fort Lauderdale, FL.

 Ann started her own firm in 1989, while still in college, and she expanded it in 1995 when the tech firm she was working for merged with and moved to Southern California.
 Ann stayed in Florida and worked as a freelance designer for a lot of tech firms during a Latin America tech boom that was centered in Miami in the mid 1990s.